Red Light Therapy for Ligaments: A Guide to Healing and Recovery

 Key Features to Look for in an Effective Device

-Light Source: Choose a device with LEDs as the light source.
-Incandescent or fluorescent lights cannot deliver the precise wavelengths needed for successful therapy.
+- Light Source: Choose a device with LEDs as the light source.

-FDA-Approved: It is essential to utilize an FDA-approved device.
-This ensures the product has been tested for safety and efficacy.
+- FDA-Approved: It is essential to utilize an FDA-approved device.

-Adequate Irradiance: The device should deliver sufficient light intensity (irradiance) to successfully deliver therapy without prolonged exposure time or pain.
+- Adequate Irradiance: The device should deliver sufficient light intensity to be effective.

 Total Spectrum Devices: Tailored Red Light Therapy for Ligament Support